Lithium facts

 Text version

-This circular chart shows the major global uses of lithium as of 2021.
-The largest use was for batteries (74%); followed by ceramics and glass (14%); lubricating greases (3%); continuous casting fluxes (2%); and others (7%).
+This circular chart illustrates the primary global uses of lithium as of 2024.
+Batteries are the largest application, accounting for 87% of lithium use.
+Ceramics and glass follow with 5%, lubricating greases with 2%, continuous casting fluxes with 1%, and other uses comprise 5%.

 Production